Edeh-cj/Capricon_assignment/README.md

 ## Issues & Workarounds

 I initially explored using OpenAI and Claude for story generation as instructed, but due to pricing and verification issues, I couldn't find a suitable endpoint.
 Instead, I switched to the free versions of Google's Text-to-Text API for story generation and Speechify's Text-to-Speech API for converting the story to audio, which offered a more accessible solution.

+Audio play out was not configured for emulator, works perfectly on real device.